The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplists for Modern Hardware

-{\bf PhaST~\cite{li2022phast}. } The (\underline{P}artitioned \underline{H}ier\underline{a}rchical \underline{S}kipLis\underline{t})~\cite{li2022phast} (PhaST, for short) is another skiplist that is designed for PM.
-PhaST lowers the overall height of the skiplist to reduce the random access in between layers.
-This is achieved by partitioning the data based on their range.
+{\bf PhaST~\cite{li2022phast}. } The (\underline{P}artitioned \underline{H}ier\underline{a}rchical \underline{S}kipLis\underline{t}) (PhaST, for short) is a skiplist designed for PM.
+PhaST lowers the skiplist height to reduce the random access in between layers.
+This is achieved by range partitioning.
 Each partition keeps its own skiplist index nodes.
-PhaST caches frequent keys in DRAM, and groups multiple data entries in one node similar to the other write-optimized skiplists~\cite{bender2017write}.
+PhaST caches frequent keys in DRAM, and adopts the unrolled node structure that groups multiple data entries in one node similar to the other write-optimized skiplists~\cite{bender2017write}.
 But unlike traditional skiplists, PhaST keeps entries within one node unsorted.
 A node is augmented with a bitmap to indicate the unused slots and a fingerprint array.
-Writes are concurrent but node splitting is exclusive.
-In order to protect reads from reading intermediate state, reads need to validate the maximum key of each node after the read operation as the maximum key is the last to be updated during a split process.
-Experimental results show that PhaST has higher throughput than the NV-skiplist~\cite{chen2019design}.
+Writes are concurrent but node split is exclusive.
+To protect reads from intermediate state, reads validate the maximum key of each node after a read as the maximum key is the last to be updated during a split.
+PhaST is tested against the NV-skiplist~\cite{chen2019design}, the wB+-tree~\cite{chen2015vldb}, the FPTree~\cite{oukid2016fp}, FAST-FAIR~\cite{hwang2018fair} and WORT~\cite{lee2017wort}.
+In single-threaded experiments, under uniform data, PhaST has the highest insert throughput, has the second highest point read throughput, outperforms the NV-skiplist and the wB+-tree in scan workloads.
+In the YCSB benchmark, PhaST has the highest performance under workloads A, B, C and F. For multi-threading, PhaST outperforms FAST-FAIR in concurrent inserts, point read, and mixed read-write.